 There are numerous benefits to eating grass-fed meat that we have discovered or learned about over the years.

 Beef from cattle raised and finished on grass — and some types of forage — is better for you mainly because the animal’s diet is healthier, as opposed to cattle which eat mostly corn and grain-based feed.
-Additionally, cows that are allowed to graze — not raised on a feedlot — are treated more humanely and are most often not given feed that contains unnecessary antibiotics and hormones.
+Additionally, cows that are allowed to graze — not raised on a feedlot — are generally treated more humanely and are typically not given feed that contains unnecessary antibiotics and hormones.
 If you want to go a step further, the use of regenerative farming practices by those raising grass-fed and finished cattle is believed to be better for the environment.

 But there is another, underappreciated and less discussed advantage to eating grass-fed beef that we believe makes the experience far superior to the alternatives.

 During one of the first discussions I had with ButcherBox founder and CEO Mike Salguero about his reasons for starting the company, he explained something that he had noticed since switching to a diet that included more grass-fed beef.
 After years of eating steaks and the like, he had become aware of a unique post-meal experience when eating grass-fed beef.

 He just felt…better.

 For Mike, it was a feeling of lightness, of lacking a sense of the fullness and bloatedness that accompanied the consumption of non-grass-fed steaks in the past.
 These sentiments were supported by how he felt on the occasions when he had no choice but the eat a standard (or feedlot-raised) piece of beef.
 He told me how profound the contrast was eating non-grass-fed meat after spending long periods avoiding beef from cattle fattened up on a mostly corn-centric diet.